WhereJuly/62-http-convenience-pack/readme.md

 The small TypeScript HTTP convenience package to expose uniform standardized RFC-compliant type-safe auto-completable HTTP constants to apply across your applications' ends and services.
 Manipulation functionality (validate, normalize etc.) is provided as well.

-Suggest the use cases you find missing from the package either in Discussions or as pull requests.
+The new use cases / functionality suggestions are welcome either in Discussions or as pull requests.

 ![npm version](https://img.shields.io/npm/v/your-package-name.svg)
 ![Build Status](https://img.shields.io/github/workflow/status/your-username/your-repo/CI)